Get Schooled

 Budgeting for Events as a High School Senior

-Senior year can come with a fair share of expenses.
-From college applications and senior activities to yearbooks and graduation supplies, the costs can quickly add up– but don’t worry!
-There are resources and options for you to cover those costs.
+Senior year of high school can come with a fair amount of expenses– from college applications and senior activities to yearbooks and graduation materials.
+While the costs can quickly add up, there are resources to help you cover them!
 Here’s how to budget for senior year expenses.

 Figure out your costs